KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 # Bundle Proposals

 Storing data is simple.
 Storing validated data coming from multiple parties is a bit more complicated.
-Because of that, we will break down the process by which KYVE stores it's data.
+Because of that, we will break down the process by which KYVE stores its data.

 ## Saving Data In Rounds